tony01230/python-scripts/script/contentstealer/README.md

 Open main.py, and it will take off from there...

 You may need to authenticate the account you want to use.

+It creates a token.txt and a videolist.txt.
+Token.TXT stores the refresh token for future use.
+(You may need to set the expiry of the Google Auth Client to a longer time for this refresh function to work)
+Videolist.TXT stores a record of the uploaded videos on your account.

 ## Errors
 HTTPError - Within the error, you may see a mention about quotas.